 - Going up and down the stairs:

 Due to the knee stiffness, going up and down the stairs was especially painful and I felt a crepitus sensation in my joints.
 According to a market study done by Stannah across several European countries and the United States, joint pain is one of the main causes of mobility issues.
-In fact, 50% of stairlift users have joint problems and 61% of potential users also have reported knee/joint problems.
-Dexterity also plays an important role, as I struggled to hold on to the banister.
-The effort I had to make with my hands because of this lack of mobility and balance, made me realize that my knees were not the only weakness.
+In fact, 50% of stairlift users have joint problems and 61% of potential users have also reported knee/joint problems.
+Dexterity also plays an important role, as I struggled to hold onto the banister.
+The effort I had to make with my hands because of this lack of mobility and balance made me realize that my knees were not the only weakness.

 - Eating, drinking or brushing my teeth:

 Any activity that involved using my hands was extremely painful, like trying to eat or brushing my teeth.
-The act of grabbing an object, like a glass of water, involved pain and required care, so I wouldn’t drop it.
+The act of grabbing an object like a glass of water involved pain and required care so I wouldn’t drop it.
 Also, when trying to reach for something, the ribbing and the strapping on my elbow – simulating movement restriction – would prevent me from stretching my arm.